-Patty, the sweetheart behind The Plaid Cupcake and a longtime sponsor of this very blog, is here to soothe everyone's cries of, "But I can't afford a DSLR - I'm stuck with a 12 year old point-and-shoot!!!"
-Read on for tips on setting the scene, setting the settings, and shooting in style with any camera at all - no fancy-shmance necessary!
+(Updated March 2015) Patty, the sweetheart behind The Plaid Cupcake, is here to soothe everyone’s cries of, “But I can’t afford a DSLR – I’m stuck with a 12 year old point-and-shoot!!!”
+Read on for tips on setting the scene, setting the settings, and shooting in style with any camera at all – no fancy-shmance necessary!

-I've long had this fantasy of buying a DSLR camera and taking a course in how to master the sucker.
+I’ve long had this fantasy of buying a DSLR camera and taking a course in how to master the sucker.
 You know, become one of those pro-bloggers a la Pioneer Woman who takes pictures all day that people drool over.
-Alas, my reality is more like this: I've owned the same Canon Powershot point-and-shoot camera for the past 5 years that was considered an older "hand-me-down" when I got it.
-Here's the thing though - you don't have to have the fanciest camera or the latest editing software to take amazing pictures.
+Alas, my reality is more like this: I’ve owned the same Canon point-and-shoot camera for the past five years, and it was already considered an older “hand-me-down” when I got it.
+Here’s the thing though – you don’t have to have the fanciest camera or the latest editing software to take amazing pictures.
+You can take great pictures on a $100 camera!

 Here are some tips and tricks I’ve learned with my good ‘ole point-and-shoot that I hope you can take away.